dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 data.set_index(['year', 'month', 'day'])
 ```

-Remember!
-Indices should be unique values!
+Remember: Indices should be unique values!

 ---

 # Transforming our Data

-Processing Datetimes is also easy with built-in Pandas functionality:
+Processing Datetimes is also easy using built-in Pandas functions:

 ```python
 data['myDate'] = pd.to_datetime(data['stringDateColumn'],